 The information contained in this Document is for general information and educational purposes only.
-The information is provided by Sterlite Technologies Limited ("STL") and while STL endeavour to keep the information up to date and correct, STL makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information, products, services, or related graphics contained in this Document for any purpose.
+Sterlite Technologies Limited ("STL") makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information, products, services, or related graphics contained in this Document for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
-STL owns or has procured on licence all proprietary rights with respect to the information provided in this document.
-The content of this Document should not be construed as licence, in whatsoever manner, being granted to User.
+STL is the owner / licensed user of the information provided herein.
+The content of this Document should not be construed as licence, in whatsoever manner, being grapted to User.

-In no event will STL be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this Document.
-The content of Document may be changed or updated without notice.
-User agrees not to modify, move, add to, delete or otherwise tamper with the information contained in the Document.
+In no event STL shall be liable for any loss or damage including without limitation, indirect or consequential loss or damage of whatsoever nature arising in connection with the use, storage or handling of this Document.
+User agrees not to use, modify, move, add to, delete or otherwise tamper with the information contained in the Document without express approval of STL.
 User also agrees not to decompile, reverse engineer, disassemble or unlawfully use or reproduce any of the software, copyrighted or trademarked material, trade secrets, or other proprietary information contained herein.
+STL reserves its right to take legal action against anyone violating this prohibition